Cleo Hartwig: Career

-In 1951, Hartwig married fellow sculptor, Vincent Glinsky (1895-1975).
+In 1951, Hartwig married fellow sculptor, Vincent Glinsky (1895–1975).
 Their son, Albert Glinsky, was born the following year.
 Throughout the 1950s she continued to teach, complete commissions (S.S.
 United States), and win prizes (including several from NAWA; Artists Equity; Audubon Artists; Munson Proctor Institute).
 In addition, Western Michigan University awarded her an Honorary master's degree (1951).

 During the 1960s, Hartwig participated in the annual shows of the Sculptors Guild, exhibited her alabaster “Sea Foam” at the 1964 New York World’s Fair, and took part in the Bryant Park outdoor exhibits in midtown Manhattan.
 She worked with reproduction houses (Alva Museum Replicas, Sculpture Collectors, Collectors Guild) and executed a commission for the All-Faiths Memorial Tower in NJ (now George Washington Memorial Park).
 Her sculptural methods were examined in a feature article in American Artist magazine.

 In the 1970s, Hartwig continued to collect honors: she was elected to the National Academy of Design as an Academician (1971) and received an Honorary Doctorate from Western Michigan University (1973).
 That same decade her work won awards from the National Sculpture Society, Sculptors Guild, National Association of Women Artists, Audubon Artists, and National Academy of Design.
 She had a solo show at the Montclair Art Museum (1971) and two joint shows with her husband, Vincent Glinsky (Sculpture Center, NY, 1972; Fairfield University, CT, 1974).

 During the last decade of her life (1980s), Hartwig exhibited in more shows than in any previous decade—58 in all.
 Her "Owlet," shown at the New York Botanical Garden's Conservatory, was also featured in The New York Times.
 She was invited to serve on juries around the country, including the 4th North American Sculpture Exhibition, for which she was co-juror with Francisco Zúñiga.
 She received more awards, gave masterclasses, and continued to sculpt until just months before her death.
-Cleo Hartwig died on June 18, 1988 in New York City.
-After her passing, the Sculptors Guild dedicated its 1990 Hofstra University Exhibit Catalog to her memory, and the Audubon Society instituted an annual sculpture prize (still given today), in her honor.
+Hartwig died on June 18, 1988, in New York City.
+After she died the Sculptors Guild dedicated its 1990 Hofstra University Exhibit Catalog to her memory, and the Audubon Society instituted an annual sculpture prize (still given today), in her honor.